 Berry Rice Krispies Treats

-Allow to rest at room temperature until set.
-If desired, sprinkle ground freeze-dried berries over the top of the rice krispies or drizzle melted white chocolate.
-Serve once the chocolate has set or store in an air-tight container for up to a couple of days.
+- Allow to rest at room temperature until set.
+If desired, dip the rice krispies treats in melted white chocolate or drizzle over the top.
+You can also sprinkle ground freeze-dried berries or sprinkles.
+Serve once the chocolate has set or store in an air-tight container for up to 2 days.